hnguyen38/netflix-clone/README.md

 # Netflix Clone

 This Netflix Clone uses The Movie Database (https://www.themoviedb.org/?language=en-US) as an API for movie/TV show information.
 Postman (https://web.postman.co/) is used to get an API key.
 Youtube and Movietrailer packages were used to retrieve and search for trailers with given title.
+This was made using React.js, HTML, and CSS.

 ### Features